caltemose/ipf-site/src/index.md

 ## Welcome to Atlanta's Best Street Festival

-During the last full weekend in April each year, Inman Park proudly presents a neighborhood festival widely regarded as Atlanta’s most spirited and eclectic.
+During the last full weekend in April each year, Inman Park proudly presents a neighborhood festival widely regarded as Atlanta&rsquo;s most spirited and eclectic.

 Please join us for the 44th Inman Park Spring Festival and Tour Of Homes.
-The House Tour Preview will be Friday, April 24 (Noon – 4:00pm), and Festival on April 25 and 26, 2014 (Noon – 6:00pm).
+The House Tour Preview will be Friday, April 24 (Noon - 4pm), and Festival on April 25 and 26, 2014 (Noon - 6pm).